+Conservation listings: Global: green

-Conservation listings: Europe: SPEC category 3 (depleted) (BiE04) UK: amber (European status) (BoCC3) Long-term trend: UK: fluctuating, with no long-term trend Population size: 54,000-174,000 nests in 2009 (APEP13: 1988-91 Atlas estimate updated using CBC/BBS trend)
+Long-term trend: UK: fluctuating, with no long-term trend

+Population size: 54,000-174,000 nests in 2009 (APEP13: 1988-91 Atlas estimate updated using CBC/BBS trend)

 This species is unusually difficult to monitor, because active and inactive nest holes are difficult to distinguish, and because whole colonies frequently disperse or shift to new locations as suitable sand cliffs are created and destroyed.
 WBS counts were of apparently occupied nest holes along riverbanks but BBS and WBBS record birds seen.
 WBS/WBBS suggests a stable or shallowly increasing population, with wide fluctuations, although the ongoing decrease since the late 1990s has been steep enough to raise BTO alerts.
 BBS counts show clearly that large year-to-year changes occur, but do not yet reveal a clear long-term trend.
+Though previously amber listed through its 'depleted' status in Europe, the species was moved to the UK green list in 2015 (Eaton et al. 2015).

 Nest-record samples are small, but indicate that nest failure rates have decreased enormously since the 1960s; brood size has fallen and no trend can be detected in the numbers of fledglings per breeding attempt.
 Rainfall in the species' trans-Saharan wintering grounds prior to the birds' arrival promotes annual survival and thus abundance in the following breeding season (Szep 1995).
 Annual survival rates from RAS sites in the UK for 1990-2004 were correlated positively with minimum monthly rainfall during the wet season in West Africa (Robinson et al. 2008).
 Mark-recapture in Cheshire during 1981-2003 found that, after allowing for the effects of African rainfall, some demographic measures were density dependent, with adult survival low when wintering densities (measured as the size of the western European population) were high and recruitment low when the local Cheshire population was high (Norman & Peach 2013).
 This study did not replicate an earlier finding (Cowley & Siriwardena 2005) that summer rainfall on the breeding grounds has a negative influence on survival rates through the following winter.